My last visit to

 myself and tried to join in the dancing.
 My caretakers were worried

-brought my cane but I decided it best to sit down.
+and brought my cane but I decided it best to sit down.
 Nana Brebo

 After the festival I met with

-scholars and are supporting post-SHS scholars as
+will support post-SHS scholars as

 finances permit.
 Before leaving, I also met with the scholar